michaelchadwick/michaelchadwick.info/blog/_posts/2022/2022-10-25-bogdle-is-live.md

 headerImage: posts/2022/bogdle-2022-10-25.png
 ---

-It's finally time to reveal my finished web game: <a href="https://bogdle.neb.host">Bogdle</a>.
+It's finally time to reveal my finished web game: **Bogdle**.

-I <a href="/blog/2022/05/bogdle-intro">blogged about it before</a> and it's finally ready for prime time.
+I [blogged about it before](/blog/2022/05/bogdle-intro) and it's finally ready for prime time.

 <!--more-->

-<a href="https://bogdle.neb.host">Bogdle</a> is a Wordle-inspired game of Boggle, the popular grid word-search.
+[Bogdle](https://bogdle.neb.host) is a Wordle-inspired game of Boggle, the popular grid word-search.
 The look and feel is definitely Wordle, but the actual gameplay is [Wordsmyth](https://apps.apple.com/us/app/wordsmyth-a-daily-word-game/id1534959553), a Boggle-like game for iOS that I got addicted to at one point.

 ## BASICS